[ PILLAR 4 / SEO, AEO, AND GEO: WHAT THEY MEAN AND WHICH YOU NEED ]

 Why answer engines changed what optimization means

 The data shows how far that shift has run.
-Pew Research tracked real browsing behavior and found that when an AI summary appears on a results page, users click a traditional result in just 8% of visits, versus 15% when there is no summary.
+Pew Research tracked real browsing behavior and found that when an AI summary appears on a results page, users click a traditional result in just 8% of visits, versus 15% when there's no summary.
 Clicks on the summary's own source links happen in only 1% of visits.
 Search Engine Land's zero-click research points the same direction: most searches now end without any site visit at all.

 What that means in practice

 A page built for the old bargain, optimized to earn a click it can no longer count on, does shrinking work.
 A page built to be extracted keeps working inside the answer, where the buyer's decision actually forms.
+(Whether classic SEO is still worth doing underneath all this is its own question: Is SEO dead, or still worth it in the AI era?)

 What AEO looks like in practice on a real page